Jumper (novel): Plot

 Mary, who was on a business trip, is murdered by terrorists when her plane is hijacked.
 Davy sets out to find Rashid Matar, the terrorist responsible for his mother's death.
 Davy jumps to Algeria to search for Matar, having to dodge the police almost every time he is there.
 While at Mary's funeral, Davy meets his father for the first time in years and is interrogated by the police again.
 While searching for the terrorist, he and Millie go on their first date in months.
 Davy tells her everything, even the bank robbery, which she's a little upset about.
 Despite everything he has told her, his ability to jump and the money he stole, Millie confesses that she misses him and is deeply in love with him.
 Davy and Millie officially restart their relationship.

-However, the NSA, led by veteran agent Brian Cox, becomes suspicious when it finds out he can get from Algeria to the USA in only a few hours.
+However, the NSA, led by veteran agent Brian Cox, becomes suspicious when it finds out Davy can get from Algeria to the USA in only a few hours.
 When questioned, Davy jumps out of the NSA office, witnessed by Cox and several other agents.
-Cox and the NSA then become determined to capture Davy so they can use his powers.
+Cox and the NSA become determined to capture Davy so they can use his powers.
 David has Millie stay with her parents while they secretly see each other.
 After numerous failures to grab Davy, Cox takes Millie hostage to get to him.
-Davy strikes back by grabbing Cox, and later captures Matar and his abusive father, thereby putting him in the unique position of controlling the fates of all three of his tormentors.
+Davy strikes back by grabbing Cox, and later captures Matar and Carl, thereby putting him in the unique position of controlling the fates of all three of his tormentors.

 This experience has profound effects on all four of them.
 Davy finds himself unable to kill his captives despite their crimes against him and ultimately releases them.
-Davy turns Matar over to the authorities, threatening to come after him again if he isn't found guilty of his crimes.
-His father is forced to acknowledge his abuse of Davy and Mary and enters alcohol counseling.
+Davy turns Matar over to the authorities, threatening to come after him again if he is not found guilty of his crimes.
+Carl is forced to acknowledge his abuse of Davy and Mary and enters alcohol counseling.
 Cox is forced to see the similarities between his actions and those of the terrorist and the wife-beating alcoholic, has Millie released, and agrees to stop hunting Davy.
 Both Davy and Millie go away with each other.

 Afterward, Millie comforts Davy as he realizes that he cannot escape his pain through teleportation or vigilante action, and he also enters counseling.